Instability of periodic waves for the Korteweg-de Vries-Burgers equation with monostable source: Small-amplitude periodic waves

 For any $\ep \in (0,\ep_0)$, the speed of propagation is given by $c(\ep) = -r + \ep$, and satisfies $c(\ep) \to c_0$ as $\ep \to 0^+$.
 Finally, the periodic wave $\varphi^\ep$ is unique up to translations, for each fixed $\ep \in (0,\ep_0)$. \end{theorem}

-\begin{remark} From condition \eqref{derrelam} and standard bifurcation theory, a unique curve of periodic orbits bifurcate into the region $c(\ep) > c_0 = -r$.
-As a result, the linearization at the rest point $P_0$ passes from having eigenvalues with $\Re \lambda_1 > 0$ and $\Re \lambda_j < 0$, $j = 2,3$ when $c = -r + \ep$ with $\ep < 0$, to a unstable hyperbolic focus with $\Re \lambda_j > 0$, $j = 1,2,3$, for $c = - r + \epsilon$ with $\ep > 0$.
-Hence, the change of qualitative behavior of the system corresponds to a \emph{supercritical} Hopf bifurcation and the emerging periodic orbits for $\ep > 0$ are stable.
+\begin{remark} A few remarks are in order.
+Notice that the linearization at the rest point $P_0$ passes from a unstable hyperbolic focus with $\Re \lambda_j > 0$, $j = 1,2,3$, for $c < c_0$ to having two stable eigenvalues $\Re \lambda_j < 0$, $j = 2,3$ and one unstable $\Re \lambda_1 > 0$ for values $c > c_0$.
+Therefore, the limit cycle for $c > c_0$ is unstable.
+When a stable limit cycle surrounds an unstable equilibrium point, the bifurcation is called a supercritical Hopf bifurcation.
+If the limit cycle is unstable and surrounds a stable equilibrium point, then the bifurcation is called a subcritical Hopf bifurcation (cf. \cite{MaMcC76,Strg15}).
+Here the equilibrium point is stable only on a two-dimensional normally hyperbolic invariant stable manifold, although there is a permanent unstable eigenvalue ($\lambda_1(c_0) = 1$) near the critical bifurcation point\footnote{Actually, if there is at least one eigenvalue with positive real part then the periodic orbit is always unstable with respect to the full flow in $\R^3$; see Remark 3, p.
+20, in Hassard \emph{et al.} \cite{HsKzW81}.}.
+Hence, this corresponds to a \emph{subcritical} Hopf bifurcation, even though it takes place for values $c > c_0$ (here the direction of the bifurcation is reversed because of the sign of the derivative in \eqref{derrelam}), and the emerging periodic orbits are unstable.
+This is consistent with the sign of the first Lyapunov coefficient, which is positive.
 Of course, this notion of stable/unstable periodic orbit refers to the standard concept from dynamical systems theory: an orbit is stable as a solution to system \eqref{firstordsyst} for a constant value of $c$ if any other nearby solution to the system with the same $c$ tends to the orbit under consideration.
-This definition of stability is completely unrelated to the concept of \emph{spectrally stable periodic wave}, which refers to the dynamical stability of the traveling wave as a solution to the evolution PDE, see \cite{AlPl21,AMP22} for further information and discussions.
-Actually, we shall prove that these orbits are spectrally unstable as periodic wave solutions to the KdVBF equation \eqref{KdVBFn}. \end{remark}
+This definition of stability is completely unrelated to the concept of \emph{spectrally stable periodic wave}, which refers to the dynamical stability of the traveling wave as a solution to the evolution PDE; see \cite{AlPl21,AMP22} for further information and discussions. \end{remark}